reserve officers' training corps (rotc)

 ROTC at BC includes the following:

-- Military Leadership classes, which meet one to three hours each week
+- Military Leadership classes meet one to three hours each week

-- Leadership Labs (24 hours per semester of practical exercises focusing on basic military skills), conducted weekly
+- Leadership labs (24 hours per semester of practical exercises focusing on basic military skills) are conducted weekly

 - One major social event per semester